torproject/onionbalance/docs/design.md

 * Instance: a load-balancing node running an individual onion service.
 * Introduction Point: a Tor relay chosen by an onion service instance as a medium-term *meeting-place* for initial client connections.
-* Master Descriptor: an onion service descriptor published with the desired onion address containing introduction points for each instance.
+* Main Descriptor: an onion service descriptor published with the desired onion address containing introduction points for each instance.
-* Management Server: server running Onionbalance which collates introduction points and publishes a master descriptor.
+* Management Server: server running Onionbalance which collates introduction points and publishes a main descriptor.
 * Metadata Channel: a direct connection from an instance to a management server which can be used for instance descriptor upload and transfer of other data.